krobbi/clac/README.md

 expr_primary = "(", expr, ")" | "{", sequence, "}" | Number | Ident ;
 ```

-A program that follows the grammar will be successfully parsed, but this does
-not guarantee that the program is valid.
+Not all programs that follow this grammar are valid.

 # Credits
 * Infix parser based on